nestauk/-asf_HP_installer_chatbot/api/DEPLOYMENT.md

 ### 3.9.
 Setup Reverse Proxy with Caddy (Optional)

 If you want to serve the API over HTTP/HTTPS, you can set up a reverse proxy using Caddy.
 Caddy is a web server that automatically obtains and renews SSL certificates.

+This step is essential for production if:

+- You want HTTPS
+- You have a custom domain
+- You want a clean, secure, public-facing API

+The choice of reverse proxy is up to you, but Caddy is recommended for its simplicity and automatic SSL certificate management.

 To install Caddy, follow these steps:

 ```bash